Recognising the efforts done by public and private buyers to promote and implement innovation procurement across Europe

 - 17 August 2023 – 17.00 CETDeadline for submissions

 Guidelines for applicants

-On 26 April 2022, the European Innovation Council and SMEs Executive Agency (EISMEA) has organised an informative webinar to learn more about the 2nd edition of the European Innovation Procurement Awards (EUIPA).
+On 31 May 2023, the European Innovation Council and SMEs Executive Agency (EISMEA) organised an informative webinar to learn more about the third edition of the European Innovation Procurement Awards (EUIPA).

-The video and presentations from the webinar is available below.
+The presentations from the webinar is available below.
 The recording will shortly follow.

 - News article

 The Commission adopted the amendment of the EIC work programme 2023 including two Coordination and Support Actions.
 Both calls for proposals will open on 16 August.